ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Layout/Index.rst

     **Condition:** `must_consent == FALSE`

-    When enabled, Klaro shows the notice title.
+    When this option is enabled, Klaro displays the title in the notice modal.

 ..  _configuration-layout-htmltexts: